rahulraghatate/beautiful-jekyll/aboutme.md

 subtitle: Data Scientist and Researcher | Seeking Full-time Opportunities
 ---

-My name is Rahul Vijay Raghatate passionate about applying statistics and machine learning to deliver business value.
+My name is Rahul Vijay Raghatate and I am passionate about applying statistics and machine learning to deliver business value.

 ### Education